imtony3579/imtony3579/README.md

 This is the Year 2020 (the pandemic) - When I started using git as my primary version control, till now, I use to create multiple copies of my code.
 I am an Aerospace engineer by profession and coder by passion.
 I will try my best to become a developer and will contribute to some opensource projects.

-## I'm a Chief AI Engineer at Risk Latte AI
+## I'm an AI (Artificial Intelligence) Engineer at Risk Latte AI

 - 🔭 I’m currently working on a "Python module for ML"
 - 🌱 I’m currently learning Full stack development
-- 🥅 2021 Goals: Start Contributing to Open Source projects
+- 🥅 2021 Goals: Build ML algo using C++

 <!--
 ### Spotify Playing 🎧